sebastianchristopher/Java8OCANotes/README.md

 ### Rules for overriding a method
 1. child method must have same signature as parent method
 2. the child method must be at least as accessible as the parent method
-3. the child method must not introduce any new checked exceptions unless they are as or less broad than the parent method's checked exceptions
+3. the child method must not introduce any new checked exceptions unless they are **less broad** than the parent method's checked exceptions
 4. the child method's return type must be the same or a subclass of the parent's return type
 * the last rule is known as *covariant returns* - the return type of an overriding method must be the same or a subtype
 ```java